kubevirt/hostpath-provisioner/CONTRIBUTING.md

 surrounding them.
 If you notice a strong similarity with the [KubeVirt contribution guidelines](https://github.com/kubevirt/kubevirt/blob/main/CONTRIBUTING.md) it's because we have taken inspiration from their success.

-## Contributing to Hosthpath provisioner
+## Contributing to hostpath provisioner

 ### Our workflow